tomek39856/isomorphic-validation/README.md

 # Isomorphic Validator

-JSR-303 compatibile validator that allows to create JavaScript based validators with the same logic for backend and frontend.
+JSR-303 compatibile validator that allows to create JavaScript based validation rules with the same logic for backend and frontend.

 ## Usage examples